JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 </video>
 *Custom post processing shader parameters.*

 Instead of realistic discrete scanlines, I used the ```frac()``` function to create a series of small vertical gradients based on screen UV, which are then offset over time to create an animated scanline effect.
-Two sets of these vertical gradients are combined (multiplied) with differing UV scale and scroll speed to add a phase shifting effect to the vertical movement.
+Two sets of these vertical gradients are combined (multiplied) with differing UV scales and scroll speeds to add a phase shifting effect to the vertical movement.
 This technique was developed for a hologram shader in my other game — *<a href="{{ site.baseurl }}/last-secutor" target="_blank" rel="noopener noreferrer">Last Secutor</a>*.
 To make the scanlines visible, gradients are tinted and the pre-tinted values are used to distort the screen image.

 <video class="scroll-auto embedded-video mini" muted controls playsinline loop>
   <source src="{{ site.baseurl }}/assets/videos/nm-bloom.mp4" type="video/mp4">